-To mimic real-world policy changes, a growing body of research in statistics and epidemiology has considered the so-called interventional effects (e.g., \citealt{murphy2001marginal,robins2004effects,taubman2009intervening,diaz2012population,diaz2013assessing,moore2012causal,haneuse2013estimation,young2014identification,kennedy2019nonparametric,naimi2020incremental}; see also \citealt{korb2004varieties,shpitser2006identification,eberhardt2007interventions,tian2012identifying} from a computer science perspective).
-In contrast to conventional causal estimands, interventional effects characterize how the mean outcome in the population responds to a hypothetical, and often incremental, change in the treatment assignment mechanism.
-For example, \citet{taubman2009intervening} evaluate how the 20-year risk of coronary heart disease in a cohort of US nurses would have changed if everyone exercising less than 30 minutes a day had increased their exercise time to 30 minutes a day.
-This intervention is deterministic in that it specifies each unit's treatment level $A^{*}$ to be $\max(30,A)$, where $A$ denotes the current treatment level.
-Interventions can also be stochastic. \citet{diaz2012population}, for instance, consider an intervention in which each unit's treatment level $A^{*}$ is a random draw from a location-shifted version of the observed treatment distribution.
-More recently, for a binary treatment, \citet{kennedy2019nonparametric} proposes an incremental propensity score intervention (IPSI) that preserves the relative odds of receiving treatment between units with different pretreatment characteristics.
-In addition to its affinity to real-world policy changes, a practical advantage of Kennedy's IPSI over conventional causal estimands is that its effect can be identified without the positivity assumption typically required to identify the ATE.
+Interventions can be deterministic or stochastic.
+For example, \citet{taubman2009intervening} evaluate how the 20-year risk of coronary heart disease in a cohort of US nurses would have changed if everyone exercising fewer than 30 minutes a day had increased their exercise time to 30 minutes a day.
+This intervention is deterministic in that it sets each unit's treatment level to be $\max(30,A)$, where $A$ denotes the current treatment level.
+By contrast, \citet{diaz2012population} consider stochastic interventions where each unit's treatment level is randomly drawn from a location-shifted treatment distribution.
+More recently, for binary treatments, \citet{kennedy2019nonparametric} proposes an incremental propensity score intervention (IPSI) that preserves the relative odds of treatment across units with different pretreatment characteristics.
+In addition to its affinity to real-world policy shifts, a practical advantage of Kennedy's IPSI over conventional causal estimands is that its effect can be identified without the positivity assumption typically required to identify the ATE.